MANAGING ARTIFICIAL PEAK

 Typically, post and parcel operators rely on careful planning and a surge in human labor to see them through the Christmas peak.
 Coronavirus caught them off-guard, and subsequently, many have faced delivery capacity issues as they worked to adjust to the new normal.
 DHL reported that about one in every four parcels was likely to see a delivery delay, which is a 5% increase from one in five.
 Add to this that ramping up human interaction during a pandemic isn’t the best solution, and the question has to be asked, “What are the other possible solutions?”

 Automation has proven to be a highly effective resource for ports and terminals both during normal operations and throughout the pandemic.
 Automation comes in two parts.
 Firstly, the part you see, Autonomous vehicles (AVs).
 We wrote an interesting update on the state of AVs earlier this year, and the June issue of Parcel and Postal Technology also ran a similar piece.
-The second element of automation is AI- and Operations-Research-based algorithms, or software, that help post and parcel operators intelligently run their distribution hubs, fleet management, routing, etc. As a basic example, our Smart Link algorithm, featured in a white paper published in December last year and just in time for the Christmas peak, looks at how peak capacity of a distribution hub’s sortation system can be positively impacted through intelligent yard management decisions.
+The second element of automation is AI- and Operations-Research-based algorithms, or software, that help post and parcel operators intelligently run their distribution hubs, fleet management, routing, etc. As a basic example, our Smart Link algorithm looks at how peak capacity of a distribution hub’s sortation system can be positively impacted through intelligent yard management decisions.
 It is in intelligent systems like these that an investment in one element of your operations can benefit others, driving up ROI and improving your overall resiliency.

 As an industry, we will emerge from the current pandemic, and we will have learned a great number of lessons.
 We hope that one of those lessons is the importance of technology in enabling us to respond to foreseen and unforeseen capacity issues.